Vine Cynthia Colby Foster

-Vine Cynthia Colby (1852–1878) was an American physician and prominent figure among the early women in medicine.
+Vine Cynthia Colby (1852–1878) was an American medical doctor and prominent figure among the early women in medicine.

 Early life

 Vine Cynthia Colby was born in 1852, bearing the names of her mother's best friends, Vine and Cynthia, who both died at a young age.
 The Colby women were known for their high level of education, uncommon for their era.
 This was largely attributed to the efforts of Colby's grandmother, Celestia Rice Colby (1827–1900).
 Celestia's diaries, which detailed the family's progressive approach to education, were posthumously published in 2006 as Circumstances are Destiny: An Antebellum Woman's Struggle to Define Sphere, edited by Tina Stewart Brakebill.

 In June 1870, after graduating from high school in Freeport, Colby relocated to Ann Arbor, Michigan with her family.
 There, she enrolled at the University of Michigan.

 Education and personal life

 Colby married Sidney Foster, a fellow University of Michigan student, on December 19, 1873.
 Both graduated from the institution, with Sidney completing his degree in 1874 and Colby earning a B.Ph. from the College of Literature, Science and the Arts in 1876.